February 20 , 2014

 The academic language employed in scholarly journals and scientific manuals is radically different from the casual variety you come across everyday in blog posts and newspaper articles.
 This difference is manifested in different stylistic and lexical aspects.
 This is probably why many sophomores taking their beginning research methodology course find it hard to compose in such a variety and most often it takes them a lot of practice and reading to acquire the new style.

-Today I am sharing with you two resources I have been using since my graduate studies to help me with my literature reviews and other scholarly assignments where extensive stretches of academic prose is needed:
+Today I am sharing with you to help you with your literature reviews and other scholarly assignments where extensive stretches of academic prose is needed:

 1- Verb Cheat Sheet.

 This cheat sheet is compiled by Dr Inger Mewburn from from the thesis whisperer.
 Since I found out her blog a couple of years ago and I never missed any new article she posts.
-I have benefited a great deal from her professional experience in the world of academia and have also learned through her about several academic books that I am using in my postgraduate studies.
+I have benefited a great deal from her professional experience in the world of academia and have also learned through her about several academic books.

 Here is what she said about this verb cheat sheet :